rng-guy/NFSMWBartender/APPENDIX.md

 * Strategy requests block each other: Whenever there is an active Strategy request, the game will not attempt to make more.
 You can change this with Bartender's "Advanced" feature set.

-* Roadblock requests of any kind block all HeavyStrategy requests.
-Bartender can prevent this block for HeavyStrategy 3 requests, which often become exceedingly rare otherwise.
+* In the vanilla game, active roadblocks of any kind also block new HeavyStrategy 3 requests.
+Bartender can prevent this blocking, making HeavyStrategy 3 requests much more frequent.

 * Strategy requests end when their "Duration" VltEd parameters expire or their vehicles are gone.